Syknapse/Contribute-To-This-Project/maintainer_guide.md

 It should try to format the file and if it can't it will show you the errors.
 Sometimes a missing closing tag or broken HTML is merged by mistake and this is a good way to spot and fix it.

-If you are ever in doubt, you can always mention me or the other maintainers in the PR itself or DM me on [Twitter](https://twitter.com/Syknapse)
+If you are ever in doubt, you can always mention me or the other maintainers in the PR itself or DM me on [Twitter](https://twitter.com/Syknapse).

 ## Join us

 Join us to help grow this project together.
 Get in touch with me on [Twitter](https://twitter.com/Syknapse) and send me your GitHub user name so I can add you.
+You can also join our Discord Community by clicking the button below:

 [![Discord](https://badgen.net/discord/online-members/tWkvS4ueVF?label=Join%20Our%20Discord%20Server&icon=discord)](https://discord.gg/tWkvS4ueVF 'Join our Discord server!')